-- (1) All of the options to purchase shares of our common stock awarded to Messrs.
-Piluso, Briggs and Grosso (each a "Participant") under the 2008 Plan were unvested on the date of grant.
+- (1) All of the options to purchase shares of our common stock awarded to Mr. Piluso (a "Participant") under the 2008 Plan were unvested on the date of grant.
 Twenty percent (20%) of the stock options vested after the Participant remained continuously providing services to the Company through the one (1) year anniversary of the date of the grant.
 Thereafter, an additional one and two-thirds percent (1.67%) of the options vest upon the end of each calendar month thereafter provided that the Participant has been continuously providing services to the Company from the date of the grant through and including such calendar month.
 Upon the termination of a Participant's engagement with the Company for any reason, the vesting of all options shall immediately cease upon such termination, and all unvested options as of the time of such termination shall immediately expire and be forfeited.
-Upon the termination of the Participant's engagement with the Company for (A) Participant's failure, neglect or refusal to perform his duties to the Company, (B) any conduct of the Participant constituting fraud, material dishonesty or breach of trust in connection with the Participant's performance of his duties to the Company or any material breach by the Participant of any statutory or common law duty of loyalty to the Company; (C) the commission by the Participant of a felony or of any crime involving theft, dishonesty or moral turnitude, or (D) any other act or omission that, in the reasonable determination of the Board, has caused or is likely to cause detrimental notoriety or other comparable material harm to the Company, all vested options shall expire and be forfeited immediately at the time notice of such termination is given.
+Upon the termination of the Participant's engagement with the Company for (A) Participant's failure, neglect or refusal to perform his duties to the Company, (B) any conduct of the Participant constituting fraud, material dishonesty or breach of trust in connection with the Participant's performance of his duties to the Company or any material breach by the Participant of any statutory or common law duty of loyalty to the Company; (C) the commission by the Participant of a felony or of any crime involving theft, dishonesty or moral turpitude, or (D) any other act or omission that, in the reasonable determination of the Board, has caused or is likely to cause detrimental notoriety or other comparable material harm to the Company, all vested options shall expire and be forfeited immediately at the time notice of such termination is given.
 Upon the termination of the Participant's engagement with the Company due to the Participant's death or disability, all vested options shall expire and be forfeited immediately at the close of business on the ninetieth (90th) day following the date of termination.
 Upon any termination of the Participant's engagement with the Company other than as provided in the foregoing, all vested options shall expire and be forfeited immediately at the close of business on the first (1st) anniversary of the date of termination.
 In the event of a "Sale of the Company" (as defined in the 2008 Plan), the Board may modify any grant to provide for the effect of a "Sale of the Company". - (2) The Company has no unvested shares of restricted stock outstanding. - The stock grants awarded to Mr. Piluso consists of 571,429 shares of common stock valued at \$200,000, based on the closing bid price of \$0.35 on the issuance date of March 23, 2011.
 Mr. Piluso received these shares in lieu of a salary for 2010.
 All of the shares were fully vested on the date of grant.
 These shares were issued pursuant to the 2008 Plan (described below).
 This issuance was reversed and replaced with options to purchase 548,780 shares of common stock valued at \$192,073 at an exercise price of \$0.394 per share on June 18, 2012.
-Mr. Piluso also received options to purchase 337,143 shares of common stock valued at \$118,000 at an exercise price of \$0.394 per share on June 18, 2012. - (4) These options replace a stock grant of \$50,000 that was approved on December 16, 2010.
-All of the shares were fully vested on the date of grant.
-These shares were issued pursuant to the 2008 Plan (described below).
-This issuance was reversed and replaced with the option to purchase 333,333 shares of common stock at an exercise price of \$0.15 per share on March 6, 2012 returned in 2011 by Mr. Briggs. - (5) These options replace a stock grant of \$55,000 from August 12, 2010 and a stock grant of \$50,000 from December 16, 2010.
-All of the shares were fully vested on the date of grant and these shares were issued pursuant to the 2008 Plan (described below).
-These stock grants were both reversed in 2011.
-A stock grant of \$50,000 from December 15, 2009 that was never issued to Mr. Grosso.
-All of these Stock grants were replaced with the option to purchase 1,303,333 shares of common stock at an exercise price of \$0.15 per share on March 6, 2012.
+Mr. Piluso also received options to purchase 337,143 shares of common stock valued at \$118,000 at an exercise price of \$0.394 per share on June 18, 2012.